BV-BRC/BV-BRC-Docs/docroot/quick_references/services/ha_numbering_service.md

 The HA Subtype Numbering Conversion Service generates several files that are deposited in the Private Workspace in the designated Output Folder.
 These include:

-·      blast.fasta contains the query sequences where the fasta headers are replaced with ‘queryN’.
+* **blast.fasta** contains the query sequences where the fasta headers are replaced with ‘queryN’.
-·      blast.out is the output from blast to identify the closest Burke reference sequence.
+* **blast.out** is the output from blast to identify the closest Burke reference sequence.
-·      input.fasta is the input sequences from the users or selected by users.
+* **input.fasta** is the input sequences from the users or selected by users.
-·      ‘queryN’.muscle.in input file for MUSCLE to align Nth query to its closest Burke reference sequence.
+* **queryN.muscle.in** input file for MUSCLE to align Nth query to its closest Burke reference sequence.
-·      ‘queryN’.muscle.out output file from MUSCLE for Nth Query ·      ‘queryN’_result.fasta alignment of the query, its closest Burke reference and the selected subtypes for Numbering conversion.
+* **queryN.muscle.out** output file from MUSCLE for Nth Query
+* **queryN_result.fasta** alignment of the query, its closest Burke reference and the selected subtypes for Numbering conversion.
-·      Sequence_annotation.tsv tabular summary of blast results for all the query sequences to determine the best reference subtype to use in the HA numbering pipeline.
+* **Sequence_annotation.tsv** tabular summary of blast results for all the query sequences to determine the best reference subtype to use in the HA numbering pipeline.

 ### Action buttons